kjh311/allowance-app/README.md

    ```

 5. **Access the App**: Open your web browser and navigate to the local development server URL (usually http://localhost:3000) to access the Allowance App.

-## Contributing

-Contributions to the Allowance App are welcome!
-If you find any bugs, have feature requests, or would like to contribute enhancements, please feel free to open an issue or submit a pull request.